taylorrsallen/blade_of_aventine/README.md

 - Reload sfx (for towers)
 - Random callouts
 - Action callouts ("Stop!" from centurions)
+- Hitting building sound

+- Splitscreen

+- Orcus
+    - Underworld gates which lead to levels
+    - Some NPCS that whine about their fate
+    - Orcus in his throne
+    - A rack that you can select different scepters from

+- Broken towers
+    - Non-functional towers on maps at the start, break down for materials and space

+- Tutorial
+    - [Left Click / X (Sony) / A (XBOX)] to INTERACT
+        - Use it to LIFT and PLACE objects!
+    - [Right click / Circle (Sony) / B (XBOX)] to ATTACK
+        - Use it to break down that OLD TOWER!
+    - [E / Square (SONY) / X (XBOX)] to USE
+        - Use it to craft a tower once you have the correct combination of ingredients!

+- Fix tower code
+    - Tower data contains:
+        - Foundation model
+        - Y Rotation model
+        - X Rotation model

 - Happy dance for allied units upon victory